To Your Hurt’s Desire

 “Boy, you really did do a lot of research.”

-“Right, not you.”
-The Illinois quarterback lobbed one into the end zone to a waiting receiver, easy as pie.
+“Right, not you,” I said, as the Illinois quarterback lobbed one into the end zone to a waiting receiver, easy as pie.

 “Shit!”
 I yelled, before I could stop myself.
-“Sorry about that,” I muttered.
+“Sorry about that,” I said.

 “I wouldn’t go that far.
 Let’s say I didn’t like it very much.”